Slow Cooking Basics

 Chicken Thighs – Chicken Thighs are more flavorful than breasts and they are less likely to dry out during slow cooking.

-Pork Butt – This cut of pork holds up well in when cooked in a slow cooker and is great for shredding for pulled pork.
+Pork Butt – This cut of pork holds up well when cooked in a slow cooker and is great for shredding for pulled pork.

 Chuck Roast and Rump Roast – These traditionally tough cuts of meat have great results when cooked in a slow cooker.
 The low temperature cooking helps to tenderize the meat while retaining its great flavor.